elena-yank/wandduel/replit.md

 - **Gesture Drawing Color**: Gestures now draw in the selected spell color from the palette instead of default purple, providing visual feedback of color selection
 - **Gesture Recognition Improvements**: Enhanced gesture validation with minimum 5-point requirement to prevent single dots/clicks from matching complex patterns.
 Added penalty up to 30% for gestures with insufficient detail (< 50% of target point count)
 - **Accuracy Display**: All accuracy percentages now display honest values without any artificial boosting
-- **Round Completion Dialog Fix**: Dialog now appears correctly for both attacking and defending players.
-Uses spell combination tracking (spell IDs) instead of round numbers to ensure dialog shows once per round for all players.
-Counter result loading improved to update properly when Player 2 completes their turn
+- **Round Completion Dialog Improvements**:
+  - Dialog now uses round number tracking instead of spell combination to prevent duplicate displays when same spells are used
+  - Each player controls their dialog independently without triggering popups for the other player
+  - Player 2's view is frozen during round completion dialog to prevent seeing Player 1's new attack prematurely
+  - Dialog dismissal triggers session query invalidation for proper state synchronization
+  - Both onOpenChange and button click properly mark rounds as dismissed
+- **Auto Round Completion**: Fixed critical bug where counter-spell recognition didn't automatically complete rounds.
+Backend now automatically:
+  - Saves both attack and counter attempts to history when counter spell is cast with ≥57% accuracy
+  - Updates player scores (Player 1 for successful attack, Player 2 for successful and valid counter)
+  - Advances to next round or completes game after 5 rounds
+  - Clears all pending session data to prepare for next round

 ## User Preferences